Blendify/blender-manual/trunk/blender_docs/manual/interface/grease_pencil/convert_to_geometry.rst

 When converting to curve,
-this data can be used to create an *Evaluate Time* F-Curve (in other words, a path animation), that can be used e.g. to control another object's position along that curve (*Follow Path* constraint, or, trough a driver, *Curve* modifier).
+this data can be used to create an *Evaluate Time* F-Curve (in other words, a path animation), that can be used e.g. to control another object's position along that curve (*Follow Path* constraint, or, through a driver, *Curve* modifier).
 So this allows you to reproduce your drawing movements.

 .. important::

-   All those "timing" options need *Link Stroke* to be enabled, else they would not make much sense!
+   All those "timing" options need *Link Stroke* to be enabled, otherwise they would not make much sense!

 Timing Mode
-   This control let you choose how timing data are used.
+   This control lets you choose how timing data is used.

    No Timing
       Just create the curve, without any animation data (hence all following options will be hidden).